DekodeInteraktiv/imageshop/readme.txt

 == Changelog ==

+= 1.3.0 (2025-08-26) =
+* Feature: Support generic files (such as PDF's or Office documents) in the media manager.
+* Feature: Support for video embeds from Imageshop.
+* Enhancement: Added a compatibility layer to support synchronised attributes between WooCommerce products when using Polylang.
+* Maintenance: Changed the minimum required WordPress and PHP version to 6.2 and 7.0 respectively.

 = 1.2.0 (2025-06-27) =
 * Feature: Pretty permalinks for Imageshop media items.
 Your media will now have a reader-friendly name in the URL.
 * Feature: WebP Support.
 The plugin will now automatically serve up WebP images if you've enabled it, head on over to the settings page to enable it.